decretist/Dissertation/Chapter3/chapter3.markdown

 have been the author of the second recension.

-Winroth rejects claims that the Sg manuscript of the *Decretum* is descended from a version earlier than the first recension, and argues that it is instead an abbreviation of the first recension with some interpolations from the second.[43]
-While not a direct intervention in a debate over the biography of Gratian, Winroth's argument against Sg being an earlier version of the text of the *Decretum* than the first recension is an indirect argument against a long teaching career for Gratian 1, as Winroth conceives him, and against a long period of incremental development for the text of the *Decretum*.
+Winroth rejects claims that the Sg manuscript of the *Decretum* is descended from a version earlier than the first recension and argues instead that it is an abbreviation of the first recension with some interpolations from the second.[43]
+While not a direct intervention in a debate over the biography of Gratian, Winroth's argument against Sg being a version of the text of the *Decretum* earlier than the first recension is an indirect argument against a long teaching career for Gratian 1, as Winroth conceives him, and against a long period of incremental development for the text of the *Decretum*.